 Volunteers joining this multipurpose facility can assist with education and social welfare programmes as well as outreach work focused on health and economic development.
 This project is set in Nyanga, a township in Cape Town where the need is great.
+The project offers a half-day option when combined with an English language course.

 |Location||Nyanga Township, Cape Town, South Africa|